godotengine/godot-website/README.md

 - MySQL/MariaDB
 - OctoberCMS/WinterCMS v1.0.xxx

-There are also some linting tools that can be run locally that require Node.JS.
+There are also some linting tools that can be run locally that require Node.js.

 This project comes with a [Docker](https://docker.com) setup that can be used to quickly create a network of compatible containers.
-Using this setup you can have a local copy of the project, sans the production database.
-For the development purposes you don't need that database, as the only thing that is specific to production is blog posts, which can be easily recreated, if required.
+Using this setup, you can have a local copy of the project, without the production database.
+For development purposes, you don't need that database, as the only thing that is specific to production is blog posts, which can be easily recreated if required.

 ### Local setup